maxbuciumas/majeCarRentals/README.md

 # Car rental website

-I made this repo so I can learn to use git and GitHub while also improving my front-end skills.
+I made this repo so I can learn to use Git and GitHub while also improving my front-end skills.